AdobeDocs/experience-manager-core-components.de-DE/help/using/localization.md

 ---

-# Lokalisierungsfunktionen der Kernkomponenten {#localization-features-of-the-core-components}
+# Lokalisierungsfunktionen der Hauptkomponenten {#localization-features-of-the-core-components}

-Viele Websites benötigen Inhalte, die in einem lokalisierten Format über mehrere Sprachen und Länder bereitgestellt werden sollen.
-Die intelligente Referenzreferenz-Funktion für Kernkomponenten soll eine einfache Vorlage für alle lokalisierten Inhalte erstellen, die basierend auf Ihrer lokalisierten Site-Struktur automatisch angepasst werden.
+Viele Websites erfordern, dass Inhalte in einem lokalisierten Format in mehreren Sprachen und Regionen bereitgestellt werden.
+Die ausgewählten Kernkomponenten verfügen über eine intelligente Referenzauflösung, um die Erstellung einer einheitlichen Vorlage für all Ihre lokalisierten Inhalte zu vereinfachen, die sich automatisch an Ihre lokalisierte Site-Struktur anpasst.

-## Beispiel: Lokalisierte Seite mit Navigations- und Fußzeilen {#example}
+## Beispiel: Lokalisierte Seite mit Navigation und Fußzeilen {#example}

-Die meisten Sites benötigen eine Fußzeile, die für alle Seiten vorhanden ist.
-Diese Fußzeilen sind im Allgemeinen konsistent über den gesamten Inhalt der Seite hinweg.
-Für eine lokalisierte Inhaltsseite muss eine lokalisierte Version dieser Kopf- oder Fußzeile angezeigt werden.
+Most sites require a footer to be present across all pages.
+These footers are generally consistent across all content of the page.
+However for a localized content page, a localized version of that header or footer needs to be displayed.

-Entsprechend muss eine Navigationskomponente normalerweise auf allen Seiten angezeigt werden.
-Sie muss jedoch auch den Inhalt der lokalisierten Seiten widerspiegeln.
+Similarly a navigation component usually must be displayed across all pages.
+However it will need to reflect the content of the localized pages as well.

-Mit den Lokalisierungsfunktionen der [Navigation Core Component und](navigation.md) [der Experience Fragment Core Component](experience-fragment.md) zusammen mit den [bearbeitbaren Vorlagen von AEM](https://docs.adobe.com/content/help/en/experience-manager-64/authoring/siteandpage/templates.html)wird dies zu einer lähmenden Aufgabe.
-Das Beispiel könnte auch weiter erweitert werden, um die [Sprachnavigationskomponente](language-navigation.md) zu verwenden.
+Using the localization features of the Navigation Core Component and Experience Fragment Core Component along with the editable templates of AEM, this becomes a smiple task. [](navigation.md)[](experience-fragment.md)[](https://docs.adobe.com/content/help/en/experience-manager-64/authoring/siteandpage/templates.html) The example could be further extended to use the Language Navigation Component as well.[](language-navigation.md)

-## Die Inhaltsstruktur {#content-structure}
+## The Content Structure {#content-structure}

-Alle Lokalisierungsfunktionen von AEM und seinen Core-Komponenten basieren auf einer klaren und logischen Inhaltsstruktur für Ihren lokalisierten Inhalt.
+Alle Lokalisierungsfunktionen von AEM und seinen Core-Komponenten basieren auf einer klaren und logischen Inhaltsstruktur für Ihre lokalisierten Inhalte.

 Nehmen wir an, Ihre Site wird einfach aufgerufen `my-site` und befindet sich hier: